Tuncarrot/Img_rep_python/README.md

-## Image Repository
+# Image Repository

 This application is an image repository where users can upload and manage images.

-# How do I work?
+## How do I work?

 I run using Python, Flask and SQLAlchemy.
 You can see me (mostly) working at http://192.53.122.149/ where I'm hosted with a Linux server using Nginx and Gunicorn.
 If you decide to run me locally, I should be bug-free.

-# What do I use?
+## What do I use?

 You will need at least...
--Python 3.5
+- Python 3.5
--Create/use an email with an email application password (https://support.google.com/mail/answer/185833?hl=en).
+- Create/use an email with an email application password (https://support.google.com/mail/answer/185833?hl=en).
--Access to a Database with a secret key and database URI
+- Access to a Database with a secret key and database URI

-# How can you run me in a Windows Environment?
+## How can you run me in a Windows Environment?

 I'm easy to set up in Windows, just follow along!